Introduction

 I struck out on my own as a freelance software developer in February of 2020.
 With less reason to stay in a small, expensive Toronto apartment, my partner and I bought a house in Amherst, Nova Scotia.

-I used my newfound freedom to learn the Rust programming language, develop my first Android app, NeuralNote, and recover from burn out while freelancing enough to pay the bills.
+I used my newfound freedom to learn the Rust programming language, develop my first Android app, NeuralNote, and recover from burnout while freelancing just enough to pay the bills.

 I’m working on a multi-currency budgeting app that helps partners (from couples to polycules) manage finances together by doing it separately.
 Think YNAB plus Splitwise, except the former only supports one currency per budget.
 This’ll save me and my partner time, and I am hoping that others find that it does it for them, too.